Things to Consider

 Svalbard Cruises

-Halfway between Norway and the North Pole, Svalbard distils the best of The Arctic into one remarkable archipelago.
-In high summer, largely ice-free coastlines and fjords reveal …
+Halfway between Norway and the North Pole, Svalbard distils the best of the Arctic into one remarkable archipelago.
+In high summer, largely ice-free coastlines reveal calving …

 Discover More